trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 DInvoke provides you with many options for how to execute unmanaged code.

 * Want to bypass IAT Hooking for a suspicious function?
 No problem!
-Just use `GetLibraryAddress` to find the function by parsing the module's EAT.
+Just use `GetLibraryAddress` or `GetExportAdress` to find the function by parsing the module's EAT.
 * Want to avoid calling `LoadLibrary` and `GetProcAddress`?
 Use `GetPebLdrModuleEntry` to find the module by searching the PEB.
 * Want to avoid inline hooking?
 Manually map a fresh copy of the module and use it without any userland hooks in place.
 * Want to bypass all userland hooking without leaving a PE suspiciously floating in memory?
 Go native and use a syscall!